 - How would you enter the room of a patient?

 - What can you offer this company as a certified nurse assistant that others may not?

 Those were the top 9 interview questions for certified nurse assistants.
-Further down in this article, we will give you the examples on how to answer to some of these.
+Further down in this article, we will give you examples of how to answer some of these.

 By law, there are some questions that the potential employer is not allowed to ask.

 These relate to your personal life and might include things such as asking you about any disabilities, if you have children or what your religious beliefs are.

 The potential employer should only ask you questions relating to your qualifications and ability to do the job you are applying for.

 See also: Top 10 Qualities of a Nurse